 However, that is not to say we are perfect when it comes to lost dogs.
 We can never claim to be as we too have occasionally received calls from our adopters reporting lost dogs – from having dogs bolt out front doors, escaping from harnesses, squirming through loose fence boards in the yard, or losing hold of the leash – whether because owners lost their balance and accidentally dropped the leash, were distracted, or lost hold the leash when the dog suddenly broke into a sprint in pursuit of a squirrel.

-We enlisted the help of Al of Pet Searchers Canada, who is not only a professional, but who also understands the behaviors and patterns of lost dogs.
-In theory anyone could set up closed circuit cameras and live traps, but would likely find little success.
-Professional dog trackers like Al have a high degree of knowledge and understanding of the behavioral patterns of lost dogs, many of which require an approach unique to the individual circumstance and personality of the dog.
+We enlisted the help of Al of Pet Searchers Canada, who is not only a professional, but also understands the behaviors and patterns of lost dogs.
+In theory, anyone could set up closed-circuit cameras and live traps, but would likely find little success.
+Professional dog trackers like Al have a high degree of knowledge and understanding of the behavioral patterns of lost dogs, many of which require an approach unique to the individual circumstances and personality of the dog.
 This allows them to predict travel patterns in order to plan and execute the recovery process in the most effective and efficient manner.

-Our team of volunteers continued to assist with the search, lending their efforts though rain, snow, and shine to ramp up postering efforts and scout out sightings.
-No degree of efforts was too little, and 11 days since his escape, we received a call from Al that Chester had entered a live trap and was safely secured.
-He must have known he was safe, because after some initial apprehension he wagged his tail and almost seemed thankful to be found.
+Our team of volunteers continued to assist with the search, lending their efforts through rain, snow, and shine to ramp up postering efforts and scout out sightings.
+No degree of effort was too little, and 11 days after his escape, we received a call from Al that Chester had entered a live trap and was safely secured.
+He must have known he was safe because, after some initial apprehension, he wagged his tail and almost seemed thankful to be found.

 Our safety equipment protocol system was developed with the understanding that not one single piece of equipment will be 100% successful in preventing escape.
 Hence, there are items in place to fill in any gaps and limitations of each one in hopes that it will maximize the safety of our dogs.
 Nonetheless, each incident brings us back to the drawing board to see how we improve our system.
 As they say, those who don’t learn from history are doomed to repeat it.